WVURAIL/dspira/_posts/2020-08-30-Horn_Construction_Information.md

 categories: ['Horn Construction']
 order: 2
 meta_description: "Find plans and resources for building a DSPIRA horn telescope.
 Follow links to the antenna, amplifier, receiver, and computer setup guides."
+equipment: "The parts lists and drawings for the horn, can, and stand.
+Assembly requires the listed materials and tools."
+preparation: "Review dimensions, assembly steps, and current parts availability before purchasing or cutting materials."
 ---

 A complete horn telescope system can cost a few hundred dollars.
 The total depends on your chosen components and whether you already own a computer.